SUSHIL-PU/DSA-PYTHON/README.md

-    printPermutation.py     -   To print all the possible permutations of an string josephusProblem.py  -   To find the position of lucky soldier among N soldiers where k'th soldier will be exeuted circularry until one left. lexicographicalTillN.py     -   To find all the number till N in lexicographical order
+    printPermutation.py     -   To print all the possible permutations of an string josephusProblem.py  -   To find the position of lucky soldier among N soldiers where k'th soldier will be exeuted circularry until one left. lexicographicalTillN.py     -   To find all the number till N in lexicographical order minCostPathSum.py   -   To find the minimum cost path

 ## DYNAMIC PROGRAMMING
     fibonacciDynamic.py     -   Find the fibonacci number of a particular index using dynamic approach